T0biWan/cloudkultur/README.md

 You can now run requests against the running project, e.g. `http://localhost:8080/helloapi/fibonacci/1`.

-## API Documentation
+### API Documentation

-The [API documentation](https://github.com/T0biWan/cloudkultur/http-client.md) is in OpenAPI v3.
+The [API documentation](https://github.com/T0biWan/cloudkultur/blob/main/api-docs.yaml) is in OpenAPI v3.

+### Example Request

+An example request and its respective response can be viewed [here](https://github.com/T0biWan/cloudkultur/blob/main/http-client.md).

 ## Built With